sumitkapoor/carnd_project1/writeup_template.md

 ![@Region masked  | center | img04](./examples/region_masked.png)

 * **Step 5 : Detect lines using Hough Transform**
-Now the we have detected the edges and have the region of interest, we will go ahead and detect the lane line.
-We use probabilistic Hough Line Transform which is a efficient implementation of the Hough Line Transform.
+Now that we have detected the edges and have the region of interest, we will go ahead and detect the lane line.
+We use probabilistic Hough Line Transform which is an efficient implementation of the Hough Line Transform.
 The output is the extremes of the detected lines (x{0}, y{0}, x{1}, y{1}).
 Line variables
 For Hough Transforms, we will express lines in the Polar system.
 And the equation of line can be written as: